kkenbbi/nlp_nu/README.md

-# CSCI 4701: Convolutional Neural Networks using PyTorch
+# Convolutional Neural Networks using PyTorch

 ## Notebook Summary
 This notebook demonstrates a basic Convolutional Neural Network (CNN) implementation using PyTorch.
 It includes the following steps: